nao1215/sqly/website/content/shell.md

 `.mode` names what the screen shows, so `excel` and `parquet` are not among its
 values: neither can be rendered to a terminal.
-Write one with a destination instead — `.dump TABLE out.xlsx` takes the format from the extension, whatever the mode, and `--output-format excel --output FILE` does the same from the command line.
+Write one with a destination instead.
+In a display mode (`table`, `vertical`) the extension names the format, so `.dump TABLE out.xlsx` writes a workbook; in a mode that names a format, an extension that disagrees is still a conflict and is rejected.
+From the command line it is `--output-format excel --output FILE`.

 ### Navigate